anaseskyrider/AnaseDawnsburyMods/README.md

 - **(2nd)** Fortifying Knock, Invisible Ink, Runic Tattoo, Smithing Weapons Familiarity
 - **(4th)** Artist's Attendance, Ghostly Resonance, Terrifying Invocation, Transpose Etching
 - **(6th)** Runic Reprisal, Tracing Trance, Vital Composite Invocation, "Words, Fly Free"
-- **(8th)** Drawn In Red, Elemental Revision, Read the Bones
+- **(8th)** Drawn In Red, Elemental Revision, Read the Bones, (Homebrew) Early Access

 ### Runesmith's Runes
 - **(1st)** Atryl, Rune of Fire; Esvadir, Rune of Whetstones; Holtrik, Rune of Dwarven Ramparts; Marssyl, Rune of Impact; Oljinex, Rune of Cowards' Bane; Pluuna, Rune of Illumination; Ranshu, Rune of Thunder; Sun-, Diacritic Rune of Preservation; Ur-, Diacritic Rune of Intensity; Zohk, Rune of Homecoming
+- **(9th)** (accessible with a homebrew feat) En-, Diacritic Rune of Expansion; Feikris, Rune of Gravity; Jurroz, Rune of Dragon Fury; Kojastri, Rune of Insulation

 ### Differences from Tabletop
-- If a small element of a feature doesn't exist in DD, then that text is removed for simplicity and clarity.
+In general, if a small element of a feature doesn't exist in DD, then that text is removed for simplicity and clarity.

-- Runes which are drawn on armor are instead drawn on a creature.
+#### Features
-- **Etching Runes** (_class feature_) This is a free activity at the start of combat, targeting only yourself and your allies.
+- **Etching Runes** This is a free activity at the start of combat, targeting only yourself and your allies.
+- **Runic Crafter** Crafting isn't a thing.
+So instead, you automatically gain the effects of the highest level fundamental weapon and armor runes for your level.
+Just the item bonuses, not the actual runes, so you still want Weapon Potency for property runes.
+At level 9, the Assured Runic Crafter feature allows you to choose an ally before combat begins to gain the benefits of this feature.
+- **Runic Magic - Tradition Traits** Manually assigning traits is clunky.
+For ease of play, feats like Ghostly Resonance require that either the rune has the right trait, or that you simply have the right tradition-skill for generic runes (essentially, this is ephemerally and retroactively giving your drawn runes upwards of multiple tradition traits).
+- **Runic Optimization** Functions as weapon specialization.
+Greater Runic Optimization provides +2 damage instead of 2x the original damage, as normal.
+- **Trace Rune** Because Trace Rune requires a free hand, any activity which includes Trace Rune also requires a free hand unless stated otherwise (I've made it explicit throughout the other feats).

+#### Feats
-- **Artist's Attendance** (_class feat_) My interpretation: you qualify as a rune-bearer within your reach, and your reach can be determined by any source of reach.
+- **Artist's Attendance** My interpretation: you qualify as a rune-bearer within your reach, and your reach can be determined by any source of reach.
 This might not be intended behavior by Paizo, but it's playtest.
-- **Backup Runic Enhancement** (_class feat_) The tradition is always arcane, for ease of implementation.
+- **Backup Runic Enhancement** The tradition is always arcane, for ease of implementation.
 Lemme know if that causes issues.
-- **Remote Detonation** (_class feat_) This is constructed as a meta-strike just like Engraving Strike.
+- **Remote Detonation** This is constructed as a meta-strike just like Engraving Strike.
 Doesn't affect mechanics, just improves UEX.
-- **Elemental Revision** (_class feat)_ Too difficult (if at all possible) implement accurately -- so like Battle Medicine, the creature becomes immune to Elemental Revision for a day.
+- **Elemental Revision** Too difficult (if at all possible) implement accurately -- so like Battle Medicine, the creature becomes immune to Elemental Revision for a day.
 Yes, you CAN waste actions to trading items around to avoid this.
-- **Engraving Strike** (_class feat_) The wording implies the only runes that could be traced are those targeting creatures.
+- **Engraving Strike** The wording implies the only runes that could be traced are those targeting creatures.
 I intentionally allow you to also Trace onto any of its items.
 Due to the lack of free-hand weapons, this is also buffed to be usable with any unarmed strike.
-- **Invisible Ink** (_class feat_) Conceal an Object doesn't exist in DD.
+- **Invisible Ink** Conceal an Object can't exist in the game.
 This is a 2-action activity to Trace a Rune and Hide/Sneak.
 Tracing a Rune also can no longer break stealth.
+- **Read the Bones** Augury can't exist in the game.
+This is a +1 status bonus to initiative.

+#### Specific Runes
+- Runes which are drawn on armor are instead drawn on a creature.
+- **Atryl, Rune of Fire** Due to lack of mechanical utility, this rune cannot be drawn on items.
+- **Ranshu, Rune of Thunder** Due to lack of mechanical utility, this rune cannot be drawn on items.
-- **Kojastri, Rune of Insulation** (_runesmith rune_) In spite of the playtest wording, I've made it so you can't damage yourself by using touch abilities with yourself on this rune.
+- **Kojastri, Rune of Insulation** In spite of the playtest wording, I've made it so you can't damage yourself by using touch abilities with yourself on this rune.
 Your allies still can take damage, though.
-- **Oljinex, Rune of Coward's Bane** (_runesmith rune_) Due to technical limitations, the invocation imposes a DC 5 flat check on move actions -- DC 11 if it's to move away from the bearer.
+- **Oljinex, Rune of Coward's Bane** Due to technical limitations, the invocation imposes a DC 5 flat check on move actions -- DC 11 if it's to move away from the bearer.
 Its +1 AC status bonus currently applies to any ranged attack, not just physical (pending update).
-- **Pluuna, Rune of Illumination** (_runesmith rune_) DD doesn't do lighting.
-So, the existence of the light (both the passive and invocation effect) makes the bearer unable to be Undetected (they can still be Hidden).
+- **Pluuna, Rune of Illumination** The game doesn't do lightning mechanics.
+The existence of the light (both the passive and invocation effect) makes the bearer unable to be Undetected (they can still be Hidden).
-- **Read the Bones** (_class feat_) Augury can't exist in DD.
-This is a +1 status bonus to initiative.
-- **Runic Crafter** (_class feature_) Crafting isn't a thing.
-So instead, you automatically gain the effects of the highest level fundamental weapon and armor runes for your level.
-Just the item bonuses, not the actual runes, so you still want Weapon Potency for property runes.
-At level 9, the Assured Runic Crafter feature allows you to choose an ally before combat begins to gain the benefits of this feature.
-- **Runic Magic - Tradition Traits** (_class feature_) Manually assigning traits is clunky.
-For ease of play, feats like Ghostly Resonance require that either the rune has the right trait, or that you simply have the right tradition-skill for generic runes (essentially, this is ephemerally and retroactively giving your drawn runes upwards of multiple tradition traits).
-- **Runic Optimization** (_class feature_) Functions as weapon specialization.
-Greater Runic Optimization provides +2 damage instead of 2x the original damage, as normal.
-- **Trace Rune** (_class feature_) Because Trace Rune requires a free hand, any activity which includes Trace Rune also requires a free hand unless stated otherwise (I've made it explicit throughout the other feats).
-- **Zohk, Rune of Homecoming** (_runesmith rune_) A bespoke stride used during your turn, rather than a benefit to any stride.
+- **Zohk, Rune of Homecoming** The passive effect is a bespoke Stride used during your turn, rather than a benefit to any Stride.

-Attributions:
+### Attributions:
 - <a href="https://www.flaticon.com/free-icons/feather" title="feather icons">Feather icons created by Freepik - Flaticon</a>
 - <a href="https://www.flaticon.com/free-icons/rune" title="rune icons">Rune icons created by bearicons - Flaticon</a>
 - <a href="https://www.flaticon.com/free-icons/rune" title="rune icons">Rune icons created by Freepik - Flaticon</a>